 - Statement of the problem or research questions,

 IRB Verification: Verification of approval from the principal investigator home institutional review board.
 Verification must be provided prior to funding being awarded, but submitting it attached to the Research Grant application is optional.

 Criteria for Selection

-- Research must be conducted within one calendar year of receiving funding under this grant.
+- Program, initiative, research or practice must be implemented within one calendar year of receiving funding under this grant.

 For more specific information contact email@example.com.